profiiqus/SFPToolkit/README.md

 - `param-user` - Inserts a User constant parameter
 - `param-val` - Generates a value parameter
 - `param-var` - Generates a variable parameter

+## Other snippets

+Snippets that do not fit into the other categories.

+`In progress`